-Six scout holes were drilled on the large Broccoli Hill target, which lies only 200 to 400 metres east of the past-producing Fennell pit.
-The Company's trenching on the northwest side of Broccoli Hill exposed a quartz-rich shear zone, with samples assaying 29.3 g/t Au, 7.8 g/t Au, 5.0 g/t Au and 2.2 g/t Au along a 40-metre strike.
-A total of 690 metres in six short holes were completed and gold mineralization was intersected in four of the six holes returning assays greater than one g/t Au, and as high as 4.04 g/t Au over 0.9 m and 0.91 g/t over 6.8 m.
+Six scout holes were drilled on the large Broccoli Hill target, which lies immediately east of the past-producing Gilt Creek deposit.
+The Company's trenching on the northwest side of Broccoli Hill exposed a quartz-rich shear zone, with representative grab samples assaying 29.3 g/t Au, 7.8 g/t Au, 5.0 g/t Au and 2.2 g/t Au along a 40-metre strike.
+A total of 690 metres in six short holes were completed and gold mineralization over 1 g/t Au was intersected in four of the six holes, and as high as 4.04 g/t Au over 0.9 m and 0.91 g/t over 6.8 m.
 Broccoli Hill represents a large prospective target area that has been the focus of much artisanal mining activity for over 100 years and due to the size of the target area and indicators of gold mineralization, warrants significant additional exploration.